 If you’ve used a Mac (or any GUI-based system) for any length of time, you’re probably quite aware of the concept of drag-and-drop—that is, click-and-hold on one object, then move it elsewhere, release the mouse, and drop the object.
 You’re probably also aware that, at least in OS X, you can drag and drop bits of text (i.e. snippets), say from an e-mail app into a word processing document (see

-at the end for more info on how drag and drop works with text in the various types of OS X applications).
+this aside at the end for more info on how drag and drop works with text in the various types of OS X applications).